Pool Heater Ignition Failure: 4 Causes and What to Do

 • Visually inspecting the igniter electrode through the access panel

-• Checking the gas shutoff valve handle position (open vs closed), do not adjust connections
+• Checking the gas shutoff valve handle position (open vs closed), don’t adjust connections

 • Opening any gas line connections or fittings